It breaks my heart that so many people are in a funk with their health and don’t know what to do about it.

 People are fed up.

-People want to detox from junk food and processed sugar, people don’t want to be addicted to salt, sugar and fat, people want to be healthy and live full lives, people want to get off their medication, not be given more, and people don’t want to be skinny, they just want to lose a little weight and get their lives back.
+People want to detox from junk food and processed sugar, people don’t want to be addicted to salt, sugar and fat, people want to be healthy and live full lives, people want to get off their medication, not be given more of it, and people don’t want to be skinny, they just want to lose a little weight and get their lives back.

 Doctors are great for a lot of reasons.